 Why Ball State?

 We are the only program in the nation within a counseling psychology department.
 This gives you the opportunity to examine and promote social psychological principles in health-related settings.

 We also emphasize a multicultural approach, which strengthens your career preparation in the field of counseling psychology.

-Our campus and community are diverse, and many of the students who pursue our MA in counseling are dedicated to social justice causes and fascinated with human behavior.
+Our campus and community are diverse, and many of the students who pursue our masters in counseling are dedicated to social justice causes and fascinated with human behavior.
 Students in our programs aren’t afraid to tackle the tough issues, even when it’s challenging.

 The courses we offer are designed to give you a great breadth of knowledge in both classic and contemporary social psychological research.
 You will also be trained in how to competently conduct rigorous social psychological studies of your own.
 Class sizes are small, which allows for more individualized interaction between faculty and students.
 In addition, there are many opportunities for gaining research experience both within our department and across other departments on campus.